TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-26-new-easy-coding-standard-4-clean-symfony-standard-with-yaml-and-services.md

 ---
 id: 86
-title: "..."
+title: "New in Easy Coding Standard 4: Clean Symfony Standard with Yaml and Services"
 perex: |
     I wrote about [news in Easy Coding Standard 3](/blog/2018/03/01/new-in-symplify-3-4-improvements-in-easy-coding-standard/) a while ago.
 EasyCodingStandard 4 is released yet (still in alpha), but soon you'll be able to use all the news I'll show you today.
     <br><br>
     And what are they?
-Neon to Yaml, Semi-Static to Services,
+Neon to Yaml, semi-static to Services, customizable caching, even simpler skipper, short bin and more.

-tweet: "New Post on my Blog: ___"
+tweet: "New Post on my Blog: New in Easy Coding Standard 4: Clean Symfony Standard with Yaml and Services"
 related_items: [79]
 ---